-There’s no denying that cyber crime is rampant across the globe, and as societies become increasingly digitally focused, cyber security concerns continue to grow.
+Cyber crime is increasing worldwide, and as society becomes increasingly digitally connected, cyber security concerns continue to grow.
 Individuals and businesses in Spain are no strangers to cyber attacks.
 Most organizations have dealt with some sort of cyber crime and the country itself is the source of many attacks.

 Here, we shine a spotlight on Spain and look at the latest facts, statistics, and trends surrounding cyber crime and cyber security in the country.

-The CyberEdge Group 2021 Cyberthreat Defense Report (CDR) provides insight from security professionals across the globe.
+The CyberEdge Group 2022 Cyberthreat Defense Report (CDR) provides insight from security professionals across the globe.
 It found that over a 12-month period, over nine in 10 Spanish companies had experienced a successful cyber attack.
-Out of all organizations surveyed across the globe, nearly 40 percent reported being “frequent victims,” dealing with six or more successful attacks within a year.
+Out of all organizations surveyed across the globe, 40.7 percent reported being “frequent victims,” dealing with six or more successful attacks within a year.

-2. 62% of Spanish organizations were impacted by ransomware in the past 12 months
+2. 62% of Spanish organizations were impacted by ransomware in 2020

-According to the CDR, Spanish organizations spend just over 12 percent of their IT budget on security.
-This is slightly higher than in several countries including Canada (11.1 percent) and the UK (10.9 percent), but lower than others.
-Brazil tops the list at 15.0 percent followed by Colombia at 14.7 percent.
-The 2021 mean across all countries studied was 12.7 percent, a decrease from the 12.8 percent of 2020.
+According to the CDR, Spanish organizations spend just under 12 percent of their IT budget on security.
+This is slightly higher than in several countries including Italy (11.6) and Singapore (11.4), but lower than others.
+Brazil tops the list at 15.6 percent followed by Turkey at 15.3 percent.
+The 2022 mean across all countries studied was 12.7 percent, exactly the same as in 2021.

-4. Over 85% of Spanish organizations have a preference for security products that use AI and machine learning.
+4. Over a third of Spanish organizations have a preference for security products that use cloud delivery

 It seems that Spanish organizations are keeping up with technology.
-The CDR tells us that 85.4 percent say that when it comes to selecting security products, they have a strong or moderate preference for those that use AI and machine learning.
-While more than Germany (71.6 percent) and France (73.3 percent), it was still some way behind the 98% of Saudi Arabia and 96.6% of Turkey.
+The CDR tells us that 38.5 percent say that when it comes to selecting security products, they have a strong or moderate preference for those that use cloud delivery systems.
+While more than China (30.9 percent) and Germany (31.3 percent), it was still some way behind Brazil’s 50.3 percent.